openedx/license-manager/docs/decisions/0003-subscription-renewals.rst

 Misc.
 Open Questions
 --------------------
-* Can you renew with a different catalog product?
+Can you renew with a different catalog product?
 What happens to enrollment/revenue allocation if that action occurs in the middle of a month?
 Can we stipulate that all plans have to end at the end of a month, and that renewals cannot begin in the middle of a month?

-* Can we make the product ID/catalog non-editable after licensed enrollments begin to occur?
+* Our simplifying assumption for now is that a subscription plan renewal should be for the same catalog as the original plan.
+At the time of this writing, we don't plan to enforce this in the schema.